-The Company recognizes the non-derivative financial instruments such as, trade and other receivables, cash and cash equivalents (including investments in mutual funds) and trade and other payables.
+The Company recognizes the non-derivative financial instruments such as, trade and other receivables, cash and cash equivalents (including investments in mutual funds), trade and other payables and investments in SAFE agreements as well as the derivative financial instruments such as call options.

-At initial recognition, the Company measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss ("FVPL"), transaction costs that are directly attributable to the acquisition of the financial asset.
-Transaction costs of financial assets carried at FVPL are expensed in profit or loss.
+Financial assets are initially recognized at fair value plus transaction costs directly attributable to the acquisition of the financial asset, except for financial assets measured at fair value through profit or loss ("FVPL"), where transaction costs are expensed immediately in profit or loss.

-The Company classifies its financial assets to the measurement category: debt instruments to be measured at amortized cost.
-The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.
-Assets that are held for collection of contractual cash flows, where those cash flows represent solely payments of principal and interest ("SPPI test"), are measured at amortized cost.
-Interest income from these financial assets is included in finance income using the effective interest rate method.
-Any gain or loss arising on derecognition is recognized directly in profit or loss.
+The Company classifies its financial assets based on the business model for managing them and the contractual terms of the cash flows.
+Debt instruments held for the collection of contractual cash flows that meet the "solely payments of principal and interest" (SPPI) test are measured at amortized cost.
+Interest income on these assets is recognized using the effective interest rate method and presented in finance income.
+Gains and losses arising from derecognition are recorded in profit or loss.
+Financial assets not meeting the criteria for amortized cost are classified and measured at FVPL, such as call options and investments in SAFE agreements.